airblair94/enodo-fed-vue/README.md

 ## Future States
 - Add toast functionality whenever filters are updated or submitted
 - Click window to show properties of each property

+## Known Bugs
+- If you remove a filter all filters chosen after it get removed.